vsoch/vsoch.github.io/_posts/2019/2019-08-03-software-checklist.md

 This badge lives in the wild at <a href="https://github.com/singularityhub/sregistry-cli#singularity-global-client" target="_blank">singularityhub/sregistry-cli</a>.
 Before we move on too quickly, let's walk through the components that you see.

+### The SVG

+I don't have great graphics software, but I actually pulled off generated the base svg using Inkscape.
+For others that try this, may the force be with you!

 ### SVG Parameters

 If you inspect the source of the svg at the URL, you'll notice that there is a script